Skip to main content

 • work across different cultures and industries

-• model Coaching behaviours in the classroom
+• model Coaching behaviors in the classroom

-• cultivate a respectful, inclusive and non-judgmental learning climate
+• cultivate a respectful, inclusive, and non-judgmental learning climate

-Ask yourself whether you would feel comfortable being Coached by them and whether their backgrounds resonate with the contexts where you want to operate, for example corporate environments, education, health care or sports.
+Ask yourself whether you would feel comfortable being Coached by them and whether their backgrounds resonate with the contexts where you want to operate, for example corporate environments, education, healthcare, or sports.

 A serious course makes it easy to understand how your learning journey will unfold.
-You should find clarity on
+You should find clarity on total duration, weekly time commitment, format (online, in-person, or hybrid), language options, group size, and availability of mentoring, supervision, and post-course support.

 Vira Human Training structures its educational offer to support thorough preparation for the final assessment.
 For further clarification on recognition pathways and requirements, refer to ICF credentials explained.

 A private client in a period of transition chooses you as their Coach to clarify priorities and redesign their life and work.
-Thanks to your training, you know how to listen without projecting your own solutions, how to frame powerful questions and how to help them transform insight into specific actions aligned with their values.
+Thanks to your training, you know how to listen without projecting your own solutions, how to frame powerful questions, and how to help them transform insight into specific actions aligned with their values.

 In a company, an HR director brings you in to support newly promoted managers.
-Your international Coaching course has prepared you to work with leadership challenges such as delegation, feedback, conflict and change management.
+Your international Coaching course has prepared you to work with leadership challenges such as delegation, feedback, conflict, and change management.
 You know how to connect individual goals with organizational objectives while maintaining the Coach’s neutral, non-directive stance.

 On the sports field, a Mental Coach works with a young athlete who struggles with pressure before competitions.
-Drawing on your training, you can explore beliefs, inner dialogue and focus strategies while keeping a clear line between Coaching and therapeutic work.
+Drawing on your training, you can explore beliefs, inner dialogue, and focus strategies while keeping a clear line between Coaching and therapeutic work.

-How Vira Human Training designs international Coach education
+How Vira Human Training Designs International Coach Education

 • extensive practice on real cases, both individual and team-based